semaphoreci/semaphore/docs/docs/reference/os-apple.md

 ### Utilities

-The following utitilies are pre-installed:
+The following utilities are pre-installed:

 - homebrew
 - bundler